59 “Did You Know” Facts That Are Almost Hard to Believe

 Did you know you can use willow bark for pain relief instead of aspirin?

 The secret to pain relief may be in your backyard.
 For centuries, willow bark has been used as an alternative to aspirin.
 The active ingredient in the bark, salicyl, turns to salicylic acid and is more gentle on the stomach than over-the-counter aspirin.
 But before you throw out all of your aspirin, here’s 7 household aspirin uses you never knew about.

-Did you know the longest human neck is over 7 inches?
+Did you know the longest human neck is over seven inches?

-The longest human neck extends to 7.7 inches, belonging to women in the Padaung tribe in the highlands of northwestern Thailand.
+The longest human necks extend to 7.7 inches, belonging to women in the Padaung tribe in the highlands of northwestern Thailand.
 This is about twice the length of an average human neck.
-As a cultural practice, the tribe fashions heavy brass rings on a female’s neck from the ages of 5 to 9 and add more as she ages.
+As a cultural practice, the tribe fashions heavy brass rings on a female’s neck from the ages of five to nine and add more as she ages.
 If you’re into these “did you know” facts, try some of these random trivia facts you’ll wish you knew sooner.